-Wally Baram is a 23 year-old Mexican-Syrian comedian that probably should have stayed in school.
+Wally Baram is a Mexican-Syrian stand-up comedian, writer, and actress who probably should have stayed in school.

 Her comedy brings a unique perspective on the strange banalities of entering the adult world as well as growing up with a strong multi-cultural/Mexican-Syrian identity.

 Anyways, please help her figure out if dropping out was worth it.
 Really at a loss over here.